eea/eea.facetednavigation/README.rst

 **FacetedNav may very well replace the standard collection content type**, since it covers same functionality and it adds a lot more features.

-**FacetedNav can also be used as an advanced search for your site**.
+**FacetedNav can also be used as an advanced search for your Plone Classic site**.

 .. contents::